muonato/silta/README.md

 ## About
 Single-user task organizer for web browser

-Python study SILTA is inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)*
+SILTA is inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)*

 ## Documentation
 See [SILTA Wiki](https://github.com/muonato/silta/wiki/Tutorial) for tutorial

 ## Changelog
-Latest update (07-MAY-2024):
+Latest update (11-MAY-2024):
-  - User interface tweaks
-  - Added attribute type for URL links
+  - Added support for task icons

 ## Requirements
 Current version tested on Python 3.9.2 with sqlite3 module version 2.6.0